45bcdf/flac-m3u/README.md

 - Tested with my Raspberry Pi 3 running Volumio3.
 The URL to the raw file content plays as a custom web radio channel in the Web Radio section of Volumio.
   - You can skip forward in tracks with no problem, however trying to go back a track brings you to the beginning of song 1.
   - Hitting pause seems to crash the player's play/pause functionality.
 After hitting pause once, you can press play again and it will restart playing but your play buttons become unresponsive after that.
+  - All that said, these are (so far) all live recordings so maybe not being able to pause/skip keeps it 'truer' to the original performance...

 - Also tested with VLC player.
   - The 'raw' m3u links work as expected in this scenario, you can play/pause and skip/go back as much as you please.